liquibase/liquibase-contribute-site/docs/extensions/guides/additional-databases/index.md

 NoSQL and non-relational databases use this exact same process, but there will be more changes to make and you will need to re-implement more complex interfaces.
 Therefore, to keep this information more streamlined it is only focusing on what needs to be done for relational database.

-## Milestone 0: Project Setup
+## Project Setup

-If you have not already created a repository to hold your code, see [Your First Extension](/extensions/get-started/your-first-extension) in the Getting Started guide.
+If you have not already created a repository to hold your code, see [Your First Extension](../../your-first-extension.md) in the Getting Started guide.

-## <a name="compatible"></a>Milestone 1: Compatible Support
+## <a name="compatible"></a>Compatible Support

-The goal of this milestone is to have Liquibase understand how your database works and be able to run any functionality that depends on user-specified SQL.
+The first milestone is to have Liquibase understand how your database works and be able to run any functionality that depends on user-specified SQL.

-Basically "you can run update and rollback using [Formatted SQL](https://docs.liquibase.com/concepts/changelogs/sql-format.html) or the [sql change type](https://docs.liquibase.com/change-types/sql.html) in xml/yaml/json.
+Basically "you can run update and rollback using [Formatted SQL](https://docs.liquibase.com/concepts/changelogs/sql-format.html){:target="_blank"} or the [sql change type](https://docs.liquibase.com/change-types/sql.html){:target="_blank"} in xml/yaml/json.
 You will not be able to use more complex change types like `createTable` or use `snapshot` or `generateChangelog` functionality until you have finished [milestone 2](#advanced)

 There are three steps in this milestone: